 Secretary – Cheryl Slater

-Lived in and around Boston for many years and now retired from the NHS working for 30 plus years at Pilgrim Hospital as medical secretary and operational manager.
-I now have time to devote my energies supporting the committee with any admin required and organising fundraising events.
-I am happy to have bought my first season ticket this year and enjoy attending as many home and away games as possible.
-My son was a youth team player in the Steve Evans era and my husband now plays for the Boston United Walking Football over-60s team, so I am well-trained in the ups and downs of being a supporter.
+I have lived in and around Boston for many years and now retired from the NHS working for 30 plus years at Pilgrim Hospital as medical secretary and operational manager.
+I now have time to devote my energies supporting the Committee with any admin required and organising fundraising events.
+I am a season ticket holder and enjoy attending as many home and away games as possible.
+My son was a youth team player in the Steve Evans’ era and my husband now plays for the Boston United Walking Football over 60’s team - so I am well trained in the ups and downs of being a supporter.

 Away Travel Lead – Jan Birley